cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/power/models/PowerModelSimple.rst

 PowerModelSimple
 ^^^^^^^^^^^^^^^^

-.. java:constructor:: public PowerModelSimple(double maxPower, double staticPowerPercent, UnaryOperator<Double> powerIncrementFunction)
+.. java:constructor:: public PowerModelSimple(double maxPower, double staticPowerPercent, UnaryOperator<Double> powerFunction)
    :outertype: PowerModelSimple

    Instantiates a PowerModelSimple.

    :param maxPower: the max power that can be consumed in Watt-Second (Ws).
-   :param staticPowerPercent: the static power usage percentage between 0 and 1.
+   :param staticPowerPercent: the static power usage percentage between [0 and 1].
-   :param powerIncrementFunction: a function that defines how the power consumption increases along the time.
-This function receives the utilization percentage in scale from 0 to 100 and returns a factor representing how the power consumption will increase for the given utilization percentage.
-The function return is again a percentage value between [0 and 1].
+   :param powerFunction: A function defining how the power consumption is computed based on the CPU utilization.
+When called, this function receives the utilization percentage in scale from [0 to 100] and must return the base power consumption for that CPU utilization.
+The function is only accountable to compute the base energy consumption because the total energy consumption depends on other factors such as the \ :java:ref:`static power <getStaticPower()>`\  consumed by the Host, independent of its CPU usage.

 Methods
 -------